 Life in the Middle Ages

 Kings Lynn in the 16th Century

 Thoresby College was built in 1500-1510 to house priests of a religious guild.
-In the Middle Ages merchants and craftsmen joined together to protect their own interests but there were also religious guilds.
-These provided charity for the poor and often them employed priests to pray and say masses for the souls of dead members.
+In the Middle Ages, merchants and craftsmen joined together to protect their own interests but there were also religious guilds.
+These provided charity for the poor and often they employed priests to pray and say masses for the souls of dead members.
 Thoresby College was built by a man named Thomas Thoresby to house priests of the Guild of The Holy Trinity in Kings Lynn.

 In 1524 Kings Lynn was given a mayor and corporation.
 In 1537 the king took control of the town from the bishop.
 From then on it was called Kings Lynn.
-However in the 16th century the town's two annual fairs were reduced to one.
+However, in the 16th century, the town's two annual fairs were reduced to one.
 In 1534 a grammar school was founded in Kings Lynn.
-However in 1538 Henry VIII closed the Benedictine priory.
+However, in 1538, Henry VIII closed the Benedictine Priory.
 He also closed the three friaries in Kings Lynn.

 Meanwhile, according to tradition in 1531 a woman servant was boiled to death in Kings Lynn for poisoning her mistress.
 (Between 1531 and 1547 in England the punishment for murder by poisoning was boiling to death).

 During the 16th century a piped water supply was created in Kings Lynn (for those who could afford to be connected).
 Elm pipes carried water under the streets.

 Like all Tudor and Stuart towns Kings Lynn suffered from outbreaks of plague.
 There were severe outbreaks in 1516, 1587, 1597, 1636 and 1665.
 But the 1665 outbreak proved to be the last.
 Fire was another hazard in Kings Lynn.
 In 1572 thatched roofs were banned to reduce the risk of fire.